The Balance Between Grace and Works

 If a person professes to be saved by grace then incremental steps of change are sure to follow.
 That’s what James emphasizes.
 The works don’t save us, they merely point to what we already believe and are the byproduct of believing!

 Rest in the grace of God today.
 Enjoy your free gift of righteousness.
 Bask in the peace that grace through faith provides.
-Then let the byproduct of your faith called works (salt and light) be seen by others so they will be drawn to the Jesus you have come to know!
+Then let the byproduct of your faith called works (salt and light) be seen by others so they can join you!